glrh111/xinglu/readme.md

 README
 ---------------
-A brief introduction to the app
+A brief introduction to this app.

 Author : `glrh11`